Sreeram2611/PRODIGY_CS_03/README.md

+# Task - 3
 ## 🔐 Password Complexity Checker

-Welcome to **Sreeram's Password Complexity Checker** – a simple Python tool that evaluates the strength of a password based on common security criteria like length, use of uppercase/lowercase letters, digits, and special characters.
+Welcome to **Password Complexity Checker** – a simple Python tool that evaluates the strength of a password based on common security criteria like length, use of uppercase/lowercase letters, digits, and special characters.

 ---